 2 cups all-purpose flour, sifted

 Beat eggs in large bowl, then add milk, oil.
 Sift together flour, sugar, baking powder, salt, then add to liquid mixture and beat until smooth.
 Bake pancakes on a hot griddle or pan until bubbles form, then turn over and bake on the other side until golden brown.
 Serve hot with syrup.

-Make as for Golden Pancakes (above), but separating the eggs.
+For this homemade pancake recipe, make as for Golden Pancakes (above), but separating the eggs.
 Use egg yolks in the batter instead of whole eggs.
 Fold in about 2 cups grated unpeeled apples.
 Beat egg whites stiff and fold in last.
 Bake as usual.
-Serve hot pancakes sprinkled with cinnamon syrup, or drizzled with spiced honey, or syrup.
+Serve hot pancakes sprinkled with cinnamon syrup, or drizzled with spiced honey, or your favorite syrup.

 Mix 3 heaped tablespoonfuls of self-raising flour with a pinch of salt, 1 teaspoonful of ground ginger, 1 well-beaten egg, and sufficient milk and water (in equal quantities) to make a smooth batter, and, lastly, some well chopped crystallized ginger chips.
 Fry in very hot lard until a rich brown color.

 Place on a hot dish, and spread each pancake with lemon curd as soon as cooked.
-These are delicious and make an excellent change from the usual homemade pancake recipes.
+These are delicious!
+It makes an excellent change from the usual homemade pancake recipes.

 1 cup cornmeal

 1 heaping teaspoon baking soda

 2 heaping teaspoons cream of tartar